mat-liet/pokemon-crud-app/README.md

 # pokemon-crud-app
 This is a web-app that contains allows a user to look through the database of pokemon and add a custom pokemon.

 This was built using React and PHP Laravel originally.

-There is now also a Java backend.
+There is now also a Java and Nodejs backend.

 ## Usage